salimandre/Metaheuristic-TSP-LSCO/README.md

 # Metaheuristic Assignment

+We ran our py scripts in a virtual environment. list of package can be found in py folder as well as our python scripts.
+Code is straightforward to use also for tsp it is required to have folders dj38 and qa194 with json, jpg and txt files.

 ## Large Scale Continuous Optimization

 As we wanted to see how well perform **Particle Swarm Optimization** on different objective functions and in different dimension settings we only used this one algorithm.
 We used the library **Pyswarms** for PSO evaluations.
 Pyswarms was able to handle boundary constraints although we think there were more powerful available implementations that we missed.